whitemike889/Super-Saiyan-classifier/README.md

 # Super-Saiyan-classifier
 Distinguish between Super Saiyan 1,2,3,4 and god using this deep learning model!

 I used Google's Inception (2015) model.
-Inception is a deep convolutional neural network built for classifying real world images of thousand category.
+Inception is a deep convolutional neural network built for classifying real world images of thousand categories.

+Input to the model: A picture file.

+Output of the model: Probability distribution of each saiyan forms.

 I retrained it by replacing the Inception's last layer with my Super Saiyan layer.
 Let's see whether or not features in real world are useful for classifying anime